-Blood Tests and Diagnosis
+Blood Tests and Diagnosis for Hepatitis B

 Hepatitis B is diagnosed with a simple blood test that can be done at your doctor’s office or local health clinic.
 There are 3 parts to the hepatitis B panel of blood tests, so understanding your test results can be confusing.
 Are you infected with hepatitis B?
 Are you protected from hepatitis B because you were vaccinated or have recovered from a past infection?
 Are you at risk of being infected with hepatitis B?
 It is very important to understand your hepatitis B blood test results so that you receive the right kind of care and follow-up.